April 22, 2026

 Not sure what your case is worth?
 Schedule a free consultation with Injury LawStars and we will evaluate your truck accident claim at no cost to you.

-1. Severity and Permanence of Your Injuries
+1. The Severity of Your Injuries and Future Care

 This is the single biggest factor.
 A truck accident that results in a herniated disc requiring outpatient physical therapy will settle for far less than one that causes paraplegia requiring lifelong care.
 Insurance companies and juries both consider the long-term medical outlook.
 Permanent disabilities, chronic pain conditions, and injuries requiring future surgeries all increase the value of your claim.